How to write Farmers Market. Market Nosh, The Best Resource for Starting and Running a Market Stall Business

 Today I will be going down to Farmer’s Market.

-Mr Farmer is the direct owner of the market and the term is showing that he is owner of it.
+Mr Farmer is the direct owner of the market and the term shows that he is owner of it.

 Many Farmers Own the Market

-Okay, lets clear this up.
-Lots of different farmers, with different last names, all came together and set up a market which they organise and run.
+Okay, lots of different farmers, with different last names, all come together and set up a market which they organise and run.
 They come from all over the area and are unrelated.
 This would also hold the great apostrophe, to show possession of the many:

 Today I will be going down to the Farmers’ Market.